eugeneyan/llm-paper-notes/notes/Mixture-Of-Experts-Hugging-Face.md

 3. Why is it only in the FFN?
 Why can't we throw out 4 diff attention blocks -> Mixture of Attention?
 4. What is a dense model equivalent of a sparse moe model?
 Is it refering to the active parameter count or the total parameter count?

+**tl;dr** : MOE is a architectural choice to route observations to subnetworks within a block.
+This allows us to scale up parameter counts by introducting more experts and hence capabilities of our network.
+However, this introduces new  challenges due to the higher parameter count to run inference with, training instabilities and inference-time provisioning of experts across devices.

 ## Introduction